bfeitknecht/vault/wiki/continuous uniform distribution.md

 \end{align}
 $$

 Intuitively, $X$ describes a point in the interval uniformly chosen.
-The [[cumulative distribution function (CDF)]] of any random variable is uniformly distributed.
+The [[probability distribution]] of any random variable is uniformly distributed.